Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Model Sensitivity

 Figure \ref{fig:currentclean} shows the forward FTLE field for the unperturbed system $\fb(\xb,t)$ on the non-dimensional grid $[0,2] \times [0,1]$.
 Two dominant horseshoe ridges centered at $x=0.5$ (lower left) and $x=1.5$ (upper right) are observed.
 Fluid particles outside the horseshoe boundaries generally travel in the positive $x$ direction due the background flow $U_0$.
 In contrast, particles inside the horseshoe structures do not exit and continuously circulate.

-Applying the perturbation $\gb(\xb,t)$ with $\epsilon=0.03$, as in figure \ref{fig:currentpert}, creates additional loops around the lower-left horseshoe and deform the upper-right horseshoe.
-Despite the moderate effects from the perturbations, the original features from the FTLE field in figure \ref{fig:currentclean} are retained in figure \ref{fig:currentpert}.

-Regions where the LCS should change from the perturbation $\gb(\xb,t)$ are indicated by the MS field in figure \ref{fig:currentcse}.
-High MS values coincide with the lobe perturbations observed for the lower-left horseshoe.
-High MS values near the upper-right boundary represent the locations where deformation of the LCSs is expected.
+Applying the perturbation $\gb(\xb,t)$ with $\epsilon=0.03$, as in figure \ref{fig:currentpert}, alters the repelling manifolds, producing additional loops around the lower-left horseshoe and deformations of the upper-right horseshoe, while still retaining the dominant FTLE field features observed in figure \ref{fig:currentclean}.
+Regions where the LCS is influenced by the perturbation $\gb(\xb,t)$ are indicated by the upper-bound uncertainty field in figure \ref{fig:currentcse}.
+High values of $\Delta^2_{\infty}\mathrm{MS}$ coincide with the lobe perturbations observed for the lower-left horseshoe, whereas large values near the upper-right boundary indicate the deformation of the manifolds.

-Since the baseline system is steady in this case, the time dependence of the MS field arises solely from the perturbation amplitude, $\Delta_\infty$.
-This unsteadiness is observed in the perturbation field defined in equation (\ref{eq:zeta}).
-Note how from $t=0$ and $t=3T_p/4$, the magnitude of the MS field rises around the upper-right horseshoe ($x\approx 1.5$).
-An increase in the MS magnitude reflects the perturbations experienced by particles in subsequent times.
-This can be further observed in the FTLE perturbation field $\zeta_{t_0}^t$ in figure \ref{fig:currentzeta}.
-Because the perturbation $\gb(\xb,t)$ acting in the $y$ direction is centered at $x=d=1.4$, the magnitude of $\zeta_{t_0}^t$ increases rapidly across the $y$-axis at this location.
-Additional transient characteristics of the perturbation field include the sharp bands around the lower-left horseshoe that travel in the positive $x-$direction.
-These are responsible for forming the traveling lobes around the lower-left horseshoe in the MS field (figure \ref{fig:currentcse}) and the perturbed FTLE field (figure \ref{fig:currentpert}).
+Particle trajectory errors are compared to their upper-bound estimates in figure \ref{fig:currentbounds}.
+Broadly, the upper bound estimates capture trends in the trajectory uncertainty well, though the true trajectory deviations are two to four orders of magnitude lower.
+The upper estimates tightly follow the dynamics of the trajectory errors, particularly at initial positions with high values of $\Delta^2_\infty \mathrm{MS}$, as shown in figures \ref{fig:currentbounds}($a,b$).
+In contrast, particles inside the horseshoe structures, such as those in the region shown in figure \ref{fig:currentbounds}($c$), undergo weaker relative stretching and therefore do not track the uncertainty errors as closely.